 Research conducted by the U.S National Institute of Health showed that consuming Eucalyptus oil for internal use can lead to drowsiness.
 When applied topically, it can cause lethargy and fatigue as well.
 Thus, it is advised to tread with caution, especially for people who already take sedatives.

 Use of Eucalyptus oil on a regular basis on boys can lead to somewhat accelerated breast growth.
 However, this is a temporary and reversible symptom that goes away once the use of the oil is stopped.

 It is thus advised to always consult a doctor before using Eucalyptus oil consistently.

 With the above precautions in place, eucalyptus oil is widely used for its beauty and health benefits.
 Deep dive into the ways in which Eucalyptus oil is being used for these benefits.
-Always remember to follow well-diluted recipes and recommendation from trusted experts and your doctor.
+Always remember to follow well-diluted recipes and recommendations from trusted experts and your doctor.

 - Use during COLD COUGH & SORE THROAT.